Author: Gianna Brachetti-Truskawa

 Read on if you dare, but beware: you might never look at GSC the same way again.

-about your site's performance, indexation, crawling, and errors.
+● It gives you wrong or incomplete data about your site's performance, indexation, crawling, and errors.
 Sometimes it even contradicts itself, or changes its labels without warning.

-that help you troubleshoot and fix issues.
+● Google deprecate or remove useful tools that help you troubleshoot and fix issues.
 Sometimes replacing them with inferior ones or none at all.

-to see the results of your fixes or changes.
+● You have to wait for ages to see the results of your fixes or changes.
 Sometimes it stops validating or reporting altogether.

-over your site's data.
+● It limits your access and control over your site's data.
 You can't export, filter, or query everything you need.
 You can't manage multiple properties or users easily.
 You can't trust the API or the UI to give you the same data.

-with its cryptic error notifications, obscure regex syntax, and inconsistent data retention.
+● It confuses and frustrates you with its cryptic error notifications, obscure regex syntax, and inconsistent data retention.
 You can't rely on it as your single source of truth.

 So what can you do?
 Complement GSC with other tools and testing methods.
 Learn how to analyse your server logs, render your pages, monitor your site health, and understand your traffic.
 And read this article to see all the exhibits of GSC's flaws and how to overcome them.